Legislating from the bench

 27YIP-2015-SEPTEMBER-ADD1-jumboThis is Aylan Kurdi, the Syrian toddler who drowned off the coast of Turkey last September.
 Some media sources chose not to publish the photo.
 I think everyone needs to see it.
 It’s emblematic of a world where things have gone badly wrong.

 Aylan likely had no idea why his family was leaving home on what must have been a difficult trek with little planning.
-He probably could feel his ...
+He probably could feel ...

 Continue Reading →